tekknolagi/gecho/README.md

     * Pop top two elements from stack; divide lower element by upper element.
 21. `@`
     * Ah, we have modes now.
 Modes are announced with `@`. `@<mode>` toggles `<mode>`.
+22. `mode`
+    * Prints a list of all enabled modes.
+23. `modes`
+    * Prints all modes, complete with 'enabled' flag.
+24. `tot`
+    * For use with `@tracker`.
+Prints number of commands so far.
+Does not count as a command.
+25. `reset`
+    * Resets the command count.
+For use with `@tracker`.
+Does not count as a command.

 # Examples